TehleelMir/Competitive-Programming/Selection Sort.md

 So, we have to perform step first for every element in the list, and the time complexity for that is O(n)<br>
-And then we have to compare that element with the other remaining elements in the list, and the time complexity for that is O(n - z), where z is the number of elements we have already checked, but since we ignore constans in Big O notation, so instead of writing
+And then we have to compare that element with the other remaining elements in the list, and the time complexity for that is O(n - z), where z is the number of elements we have already checked, but since we ignore constants in Big O notation, so instead of writing
 O(n  - z) we will just write it as O(n)<br>

 So we have O(n * n) time complexity for the whole algorithm, which we can also write as O(n²).<br><br>